-About a mile south of Downtown Minneapolis, Uptown Minneapolis is where fashionable Minneapolis residents live, work and play.
-There is a high concentration of stylish homes, stores, bars and restaurants in Uptown Minneapolis.
-The neighborhood borders beautiful Lake Calhoun, used by runners, cyclists, and fit, beautiful people in general.
+If you're looking for trendy shops, nightlife, and outdoor recreation, add Minneapolis' Uptown neighborhood to your must-see list during your visit to the Twin Cities.
+About a mile south of downtown Minneapolis, Uptown is where fashionable residents live, work, and play.
+Here you'll find a high concentration of stylish homes, stores, bars, and restaurants.
+The neighborhood borders beautiful Lake Calhoun, used by runners, cyclists, and fit people in general.

-"Uptown" can also refer to a much larger area - many people would refer to another several blocks to the south, east and north, as Uptown as well.
+Uptown can also refer to a much larger area.
+Many people would also include several additional blocks to the south, east, and north.

 The lakes of Uptown Minneapolis have been popular for recreation since the 1880s.
 Uptown as a residential area was originally developed in the early 20th century.
 Large lakefront houses and apartments were built for commuters using the new streetcar system.

 In 1928, the Lagoon Theater, now the Uptown Theater, opened on the corner of Hennepin and Lagoon avenues.
 The area soon became a busy commercial district and survived a 1938 fire that destroyed the original Lagoon Theater, economic downturns, crime, and neighborhood decay to become once again one of Minneapolis' most fashionable areas.

 Apartments are plentiful in Uptown Minneapolis with stylish mid-sized 1920s buildings, stylish modern buildings, and cheaper, less stylish mid-century and 1970s buildings.
 Single-family homes, usually larger homes, were built in the early and mid-twentieth century.

 Apartment rents are reasonable because of the large supply, but buying a house in Uptown is more expensive than the average home price in the city of Minneapolis.